serlo/serlo-editor-as-lti-tool/README.md

 ></iframe>
 ```

 If you don't have/want attribute `sandbox` it can also be missing.
-But never
+But never an
+empty string.

 ```html
 <!-- Do not use -->
 <iframe sandbox="" src="..."></iframe>
 ```

-## Sandbox
+## allow

 If you have/want attribute `allow` use